muhammad-hassnain-973/LinkShrink/README.md

 # 🔗 LinkShrink

 **LinkShrink** is a clean and simple URL shortening web application built using **Flask**.
 It allows users to shorten long URLs, manage links, and redirect with unique short slugs.
+I used manus Ai to deveolp this project.

 ---